 It was a stunning safari that took us past icy fields and frozen lakes and through snow-clad forests.
 It was a cold day but I hardly noticed the chill – I guess the excitement and wonder I felt warmed me up sufficiently.
 After a while, I even gained the confidence to make a short single-handed video of this unforgettable experience.

 If you’re visiting Finnish Lapland, I can definitely recommend the husky safari through the frozen Laplandic landscapes around Ylläs.
 The safari can easily be combined with a visit to the Snow Village in nearby Lainio.
-For more information, visit Ylläs Adventures.
+Book a husky safari!

 Getting there: the closest airport to Ylläs is in Kittilä, about a 40-minute bus-ride away.
 There are scheduled flights from Helsinki as well as a variety of chartered services from various points in Europe to Kittilä.